SERVIR-WA/GALUP/training/1_lu/exercises/m3_exercise2.md

 ## 2. Description

-Market is a sub-objective of the economic objective.
-The reason that we set this as a sub-objective is that the distance to market can affect the row crops selling and transportation fee.
+Market is a significant aspect for planting row crops because the distance to market can affect the row crops selling and transportation fee.

 **Market model** aims to evaluate the suitability of IDUs for planting row crops by measuring the distance between the IDU and the market places (i.e.,